MAIF/react-forms/README.md

   - entry [string] is the updated entry of schema
   - value [any] is the actual value of your entry
   - previousValue [any] is the previous value of your entry
-  - rawValues [any] is the actual value of antire form
+  - rawValues [any] is the actual value of entire form
   - getValue [function] is a function to get value of a form entry
   - setValue [function] is a function to set value of a form entry
   - onSave [function] is a function to update actual entry
-  - informations [Information] is an object to get information about the actual entry (path, index and parent informations)
+  - informations [Information] is an object to get informations about the actual entry (path, index and parent informations)

 - **render**: a function to completely custom the rendering of form field
   ```javascript